 - the descriptions of the principle of the formation of the trade volume of the transaction; and

-- recording of the maximum risk for the transaction and for the day.
+- recording of the maximum risk for the transaction and the day.

 It must be understood that trading on a real account is significantly different from trading on a demo account.
-Despite the fact that charts, prices, and even the speed of orders’ execution are the same, on the demo account there appears a whole range of emotions, which prevents you from following the strategy in the correct way.
+Even though charts, prices, and even the speed of orders’ execution are the same, on the demo account there appears a whole range of emotions, which prevents you from following the strategy correctly.